louischatriot/nedb/README.md

 ### Memory footprint
 For now, a copy of the whole database is kept in memory.
 For the kind of datasets expected this should not be too much (max 20MB) but I am planning on stopping using that method to free RAM and make it completely asynchronous.

-## API
-It's a subset of MongoDB's API.

 ## License